The Kunstgewerbemuseum in Berlin has one of the world’s largest collections of decorative arts from the early middle ages to the present.

 Opening Hours & Tickets

-Opening hours of the Kunstgewerbemuseum (Museum of Decorative Arts) in the Kulturforum are Tuesday to Friday from 10:00 to 18:00 and weekends from 11:00 to 18:00.
+Opening hours of the Kunstgewerbemuseum (Museum of Decorative Arts) in the Kulturforum are Wednesday to Friday from 10:00 to 18:00 and weekends from 11:00 to 18:00.
+(Since mid-April 2024, the museum is closed on both Monday and Tuesday.)

 Information inside the museum is often in German only and rather cryptic — do pick up the free audio guide at the ticket counter.